The Very Best of Super-Luxury and Rustic Comfort

 Arrival and Departure Details/Times

 Upon arrival in either Queenstown or Wanaka, you will be met by a representative from Minaret Station who will escort you to the helicopter that will then transport you to the Lodge in roughly 25 minutes.
-Check in at the Minaret Station Alpine Lodge is from 2:00 pm.
+Check-in at the Minaret Station Alpine Lodge is from 2:00 pm.
 Check out is prior to 11:00 am.
 Early check-in or late check-out is subject to availability and can be incorporated with scenic flights and activities on arrival or departure day.
 A minimum two-night stay applies over the period of December 23 to January 5.

-A valid passport and proof of departure from New Zealand (return plane ticket is adequate); If the intention is to stay longer than 3 months, a visa application will need to be completed.
+A valid passport and proof of departure from New Zealand (return plane ticket is adequate).
+If the intention is to stay longer than 3 months, a visa application will need to be completed.

 Minaret Station offers countless freshwater fishing options throughout the Southern Alps and is a premier fly fishing destination for anglers of varying abilities.
 Minaret Station privately owns a 50,000-acre parcel of wilderness in Mt.
 Aspiring National Park, which affords guests unprecedented exclusivity and access to some of the greatest backcountry trout streams and rivers in the Southern Lakes region.
 Furthermore, they hold independent concessions to fish on conservation lands that span roughly four million acres and include National Parks and World Heritage areas.
 For the angler who wants to “get off the grid” and fish rivers that few other humans ever see in a season, this program is perfect.
-Although the main focus is sight fishing for the healthy rainbow and brown trout who thrive in the nutrient-rich glacier-fed stream and rivers, there are options to fish sea run trout on the coast or chinook salmon during their short season.
+Although the main focus is sight fishing for the healthy rainbow and brown trout that thrive in the nutrient-rich glacier-fed stream and rivers, there are options to fish sea-run trout on the coast or Chinook salmon during their short season.
 These trout are generally unpressured, but accurate casting and earth-toned clothing are still very important considerations when stalking notoriously wily trout in these crystal clear waters.
 All guides are members of the New Zealand Professional Fishing Guides Association Anglers and are very knowledgeable about trout behavior and are very closely attuned to the feeding habits of the fish on any given day.
 You can expect to use dry flies, streamers, and nymphs on the same stretch of water within the same day.
 Heavy nymphs and streamers are most commonly used in the early season while dries are most effective later in the season when the storied cicada hatch takes place.
 Nymphs are generally successful throughout the season.